alptugan/icns-creator/README.md

 ## Usage

-1. Prepare your image file in your preferred image editor, ensuring it has a minimum size of 512x512 pixels.
+1. Prepare your image file in your preferred image editor, ensuring it has a minimum size of 1024x1024 pixels.
 2. Save the image file as a PNG or JPG file in a 1:1 aspect ratio for the best results.
 3. Open the icns Creator application.
-4. Click the `Select Image` button and select the prepared image file.
+4. Click the `Browse` button or drag & drop the image.
-5. Click the `Generate .icns` button to start the conversion process.
+5. `.iconset` tab creates a single icon file, or `.icns` tab creates individual .icns files required for html pages.
-6. The icns files will be created in the same directory as the original image file.
+6. The files will be created in the same directory as the original image file.
 7. Use the generated icns file as an icon for your macOS applications.

 ## Contribution